 As the world has responded to the pressures of the COVID pandemic, many people have shifted to remote and hybrid work modes, and are being confronted by the problems of working as a team in their new work environment.
 When staff are operating remotely, one of their concerns is about maintaining a healthy work culture.
 Employee unity and trust can thrive in a positive culture, which leads to more productive work outcomes.
-To strengthen team culture, here are 8 ideas to promote trust and unity among remote workers.
+To strengthen team culture, here are 8 ideas to promote remote worker trust and unity.

 All employees benefit from a workplace of trust and unity – they feel committed to their work, and feel inspired.
 This may not be the case where these features are scarce.
 Other practical reasons for aiming to increase workplace trust and unity include: